The 8 Best Budget Bike Trainers (Ideal for Beginners) [2023]

-You find mostly “dumb” wheel-on trainers on this list.
-However, I found a few quality smart interactive trainers that meet the budget and are compatible with indoor cycling apps like Zwift.
+You find mostly non-interactive wheel-on trainers on this list.
+But, I also found a few quality smart interactive trainers that meet the budget and are compatible with indoor cycling apps like Zwift, ROUVY, etc.

-• Sportneer Bike trainer is the cheapest bike trainer suitable for beginners.
-It’s surprisingly quiet and has a good ride feel.
+- Sportneer Bike trainer is the cheapest bike trainer suitable for beginners.
+It surprised me with its low noisiness and good ride feel, but it’s not good for sprint drills.

-• Elite Novo Force is the best budget bike trainer overall (also available at competitivecyclist.com).
-It’s sturdy so that it will last you for years and stable.
+- Elite Novo Force is the best budget bike trainer overall (also available at competitivecyclist.com).
+It’s stable, sturdy, and well-made, so it will last you for years.
+However, it’s more expensive than comparable options.

-• And the Tacx Flow is the best budget smart trainer (also available at jensonusa.com).
+- The Tacx Flow is the best budget smart interactive trainer (also available at jensonusa.com).
 You can connect it with apps like Zwift, so they will adjust its resistance based on the gradient in the app, contributing to interactivity and more fun.
+But it’s more expensive than non-interactive options.

-Continue reading to find out more about these trainers.
-Don’t worry if you are new to indoor cycling.
-You also learn to choose an indoor trainer on a budget that will suit your needs.
+Don’t worry if you are new to indoor cycling because I explain below how to choose an indoor trainer on a budget that will suit your needs.

 What Are the Best Budget Bike Trainers?

 The best budget bike trainers cost below $500.
-They provide magnetic, electromagnetic, or fluid resistance.
-You will mostly find wheel-on trainers at this price point.
-They are noisier than direct-drive trainers.
+They have magnetic, electromagnetic, or fluid resistance.
+You will mostly find wheel-on trainers at this price point but remember they are noisier than direct-drive trainers.

-This price range usually offers dumb (non-smart) bike trainers but also a few smart trainers.
+This price range usually offers dumb (non-smart) bike trainers but also a few smart (non and interactive) trainers.

 They are perfect for beginners or people who want to train indoors on a budget.
-Their resistance rarely exceeds 1000W.
-Budget trainers are mostly ‘wheel-on’ (exceptions apply).
+Their resistance rarely exceeds 1000W, but it’s enough for most people.

-I recommend reading the buyer’s guide, where you learn what to be aware of when choosing a budget bike trainer and what are the benefits and disadvantages of individual resistance types.
+I recommend reading the buyer’s guide, where you learn what to be aware of when choosing a budget bike trainer, the benefits and disadvantages of individual resistance types, and much more.

 Elite Novo Force (Best Overall)